Pedr0Rocha/kotlin-playground/AboutMe/README.md

 - Custom fonts
 - ScrollView
 - Data binding
     - Increase performance, reduce boilerplate code.
+Generates binding object at compile time for all views in the layout.
+FindViewById is slower because it traverses the view hierarchy at runtime to find a view at every call.
+- Data class
+    - Simple Kotlin class to store data.